CS591-final-Group5/BankATM/README.md

 **Compile and Run**

 cd src

 If you are using JDK 11 or higher:
-(JavaFX has been removed)
+(JavaFX has been removed, so you need to add all libraries in /lib to Java build path)

 javac --module-path "/home/beven96/eclipse-workspace/BankATM/lib/javafx-sdk-11.0.2/lib" --add-modules javafx.controls,javafx.fxml Main.java

 java --module-path "/home/beven96/eclipse-workspace/BankATM/lib/javafx-sdk-11.0.2/lib" --add-modules javafx.controls,javafx.fxml Main

 Or you could:

-javac Main.java
+javac ./BankATMGUI/GUIHomepage.java
-java Main
+java BankATMGUI.GUIHomepage

 **Class Design:**